Tyrannosaurus: Tyrannosaurus imperator and Tyrannosaurus regina

-However, several other leading paleontologists, including Stephen Brusatte, Thomas Carr, Thomas Holtz, David Hone, Jingmai O'Connor, and Lindsay Zanno, criticized the study or expressed skepticism of its conclusions when approached by various media outlets for comment.
+However, several leading paleontologists, including Stephen Brusatte, Thomas Carr, Thomas Holtz, David Hone, Jingmai O'Connor, and Lindsay Zanno, criticized the study or expressed skepticism of its conclusions when approached by various media outlets for comment.
 Their criticism was subsequently published in a technical paper.
 Holtz and Zanno both remarked that it was plausible that more than one species of Tyrannosaurus existed, but felt the new study was insufficient to support the species it proposed.
 Holtz remarked that, even if Tyrannosaurus imperator represented a distinct species from Tyrannosaurus rex, it may represent the same species as Nanotyrannus lancensis and would need to be called Tyrannosaurus lancensis.
 O'Connor, a curator at the Field Museum, where the T. imperator holotype Sue is displayed, regarded the new species as too poorly-supported to justify modifying the exhibit signs.
 Brusatte, Carr, and O'Connor viewed the distinguishing features proposed between the species as reflecting natural variation within a species.
 Both Carr and O'Connor expressed concerns about the study's inability to determine which of the proposed species several well-preserved specimens belonged to.
 Another paleontologist, Philip J. Currie, originally co-authored the study but withdrew from it as he did not want to be involved in naming the new species.

-Paul rejected the objections raised by critics, insisting that they are unwilling to consider that Tyrannosaurus might represent more than one species.
-In a subsequent paper awaiting publication, Paul maintained the conclusion that Tyrannosaurus consists of three species.
-He pointed out that the criticism of the study naming T. imperator and T. regina only focused on two of the features used to distinguish the two new species (the number of small incisiform teeth and femur robustness), while the original study also compared the robustness of other bones as well (the maxilla, dentary, humerus, ilium and metatarsals).
-Furthermore, Paul argued that Tyrannosaurus can be separated into three different species based on the shape of knob-like bumps (‘postorbital bosses’) behind the eyes.
-Paul also argued that past research concluding that Tyrannosaurus only consists of one species (T. rex) has simply assumed that all Tyrannosaurus skeletons are a single species, and that many new dinosaur species have been named on the basis of fewer differences than he and his colleagues used when proposing T. imperator and T. regina.
+In a subsequent paper published in 2025, Paul maintained the validity of T. imperator and T. regina, arguing that these proposed species could be further distinguished by the shape of their postorbital bosses (bony rugosities behind the eyes).